Why Is My Forearm Locking Up? | 321 STRONG Answers

 ## What not to do with tennis elbow?

 Never push through sharp pain.
-A white-knuckle grip on weights or tools keeps the tendon irritated, and aggressive stretching while the area is inflamed will only delay recovery.
-Also avoid immobilizing the arm completely; gentle movement and light self-massage maintain blood flow and prevent the surrounding muscles from stiffening further.
-Skip heavy bicep curls, pull-ups, and endless gripping until daily activities feel painless, because each painful rep resets the healing clock.
+A white-knuckle grip on weights or tools keeps the tendon irritated, and aggressive stretching while the area is inflamed only delays recovery.
+Also avoid immobilizing the arm completely; gentle movement and light self-massage maintain blood flow and prevent nearby muscles from stiffening further.
+Skip heavy bicep curls, pull-ups, and endless gripping until daily activities feel manageable, because each painful rep resets the healing clock.
 Ice helps symptoms.
 It does not fix the load problem.

 ## Where is the pressure point to relieve tennis elbow?

 The most useful pressure point sits on the outer forearm, a few inches below the elbow crease along the extensor muscle belly.
-Self-massage and myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) can reduce muscle tension and improve pain-free range of motion (Cheatham et al., International Journal of Sports Physical Therapy, 2015 — [PubMed](https://pubmed.ncbi.nlm.nih.gov/26618062)).
+According to 321 STRONG, self-massage and myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) can reduce muscle tension and expand range of motion with less discomfort (Skinner B et al. Journal of Bodywork and Movement Therapies, 2020, [PubMed](https://pubmed.ncbi.nlm.nih.gov/32825976)).
 Press slowly.
 Hold for 30 to 60 seconds with a spikey ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) or your thumb, then open and close your hand a few times.
-Use a pressure level that feels intense but not breath-holding; you should be able to relax into the sensation.
 321 STRONG tip: follow pressure point work with a gentle wrist flexor stretch so the muscle lengthens instead of rebounding tighter.
-For a broader release, glide the muscle roller stick along the full length of the forearm from elbow to wrist.

 ## What age does tennis elbow start?

 Tennis elbow is most common between ages 30 and 50, but it can start earlier in people who do repetitive gripping work or sports.
-It is not an age-only condition.
-It is a workload condition.
+It is a workload condition, not an age-only one.
 Teenagers and young adults who game, climb, or train with high grip volume can develop the same forearm locking and outer-elbow tenderness.
-The tendon simply tolerates less repetitive stress than the muscles themselves, so it complains first when volume spikes too fast.
+The tendon tolerates less repetitive stress than the muscles themselves, so it complains first when volume spikes too fast.
 Increasing training load by more than ten percent per week is a common trigger.

 ## Related Questions